 Everything else has been delayed by at least a full year, including Mickey & Minnie’s Runaway Railway, which is coming to Disneyland’s Toontown.
 More is on the horizon in 2021 and beyond, but those are the main things to know.
 Now, let’s get down to business: what you need to plan a Disneyland vacation…

 When to Visit Disneyland

 The single most important part of planning a trip to Disneyland is determining when to visit to avoid crowds.
 Our totally free 2023 Disneyland Crowd Calendars offer day by day guides as to when the parks will be least busy and busiest.

 Our crowd calendars are influenced by a variety of factors, including marketing, discounts, park hours, new attraction openings, special events, Anaheim Convention Center events, and even weather (good or bad).
 We strive to keep our Disneyland crowd calendars updated to reflect changes in attendance trends.

-If you’re looking for something simpler, we also have a Best & Worst Months to Visit Disneyland in 2020 list, which ranks every month of the year.
+If you’re looking for something simpler, we also have a Best & Worst Months to Visit Disneyland list, which ranks every month of the year.
 Even more to the point, this covers our 3 favorite weeks of the year to take a Disneyland trip.
 That’s more qualitative, and thus more useful in this era of reservations and the parks hitting capacity.

 Our crowd calendars and month by month ranking resources have been updated to take into account changing attendance patterns brought on by Magic Keys, make-up travel, discounted SoCal tickets, returning entertainment, and more.
 Crowds have already changed, and we will continue to monitor and update accordingly in the future.
 Just be warned that crowd calendars will be far less reliable in 2021 due to ongoing economic uncertainty, travel trepidation, capacity limits, and everything else.